-This produces an array of (page number, annotation) pairs giving the PDF structure of each annotation.
-Destination pages for page links will have page numbers in place of internal PDF page links, and certain indirect objects are made direct but the content is otherwise unaltered.
-Here is an example entry for an annotation on page 10:
+This produces an array of (page number, object number, annotation) triples giving the PDF structure of each annotation.
+Destination pages for page links will have page numbers in place of internal PDF page links, but the content is otherwise unaltered.
+Here is an example entry for an annotation with object number 102 on page 10: